cotramarko/selenium_raspberrypi/README.md

 # selenium_raspberrypi
+Dockerfile for running python3 based selenium scripts on a raspberry pi (Raspbian Jessie).
-Selenium, firefox and geckodriver for raspberrypi (raspbian Jesse)
+Uses firefox and geckodriver for the webdriver.

 ## Getting started
 ```shell